 Officials at the centers ask that anyone wishing to stop by to please call ahead first.

-• All schools have closed their campuses, although select schools — including Manhattan College and the College of Mount Saint Vincent — are providing or will provide virtual classes.
+• All schools have closed their campuses, although select schools — including Manhattan College and the College of Mount Saint Vincent — are providing virtual classes.

 Regional enrichment centers are opened for children of first responders, health care workers, and children of the community's "most vulnerable."